yaap7/ldapsearch-ad/README.md

 Python3 script to quickly get various information from a domain controller through its LDAP service.

-I'm used to launch it as soon as I get valid AD credentials, after [BloodHound](https://github.com/BloodHoundAD/BloodHound) and [PingCastle](https://www.pingcastle.com/).
+I'm used to launch it as soon as I get valid AD credentials, while [BloodHound](https://github.com/BloodHoundAD/BloodHound) and [PingCastle](https://www.pingcastle.com/) are processing.

 ## Quick RTFM